Phoenix Area Service

 Do not push-start an outdoor fan

-A fan that needs help starting may have a capacitor, motor, wiring, or bearing problem.
-Keep hands and tools away from the fan blade and call for service.
+A fan that needs help starting may have a capacitor, motor, wiring, contactor, or bearing problem.
+Keep hands and tools away from the fan blade, shut the system off if needed, and call for service.

 Fan Motor Calls